 I’m a solo practitioner.
-My plan is to absolutely hit the ground running after COVID-19.
-I think this virus has really injured a lot of the more ossified and traditional practices who were unable to adapt during the virus and opened up a lot of space in the market.
+My plan is to hit the ground running after COVID-19 absolutely.
+I think this virus has really injured a lot of the more ossified and traditional practices that were unable to adapt during the virus and opened up a lot of space in the market.
 I have seen people continue to form businesses – as far as I can tell, the entrepreneurial spirit of the US is undiminished from this crisis.

 3. We have understood the need to have a crisis plan in place

-Andrew Jezic, Maryland Criminal Defense lawyer and Partner at Law Offices OfJezic & Moyse, LLC
+Andrew Jezic, Maryland Criminal Defense lawyer and Partner at Law Offices of OfJezic & Moyse, LLC

 “Our first priority post-COVID-19 will be to follow up on the list of leads we have gathered during the shutdown.
 With the courts at a standstill, we have had the opportunity to create a sizable potential client list, which we will use to jump-start our business as we return to normal services.
 After that, we will be putting an emphasis on creating a crisis management plan.
 This pandemic has opened our eyes to the need to plan for the unexpected, and we will be devoting a lot of time and effort to ensure we are ready when the next unforeseen circumstances occur.